-- Section 1.
-Effective July 1, 2016, employees will continue to be paid in accordance with the July 1, 2014 Standard Pay Schedule in Appendix A. - Section 2.
-Effective October 1, 2016, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of two and three-quarters percent (2.75%).
+Section 2.
+Effective, July 1, 2024, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of two percent (2.0%).
 This increase is reflected in the Standard Pay Schedule in Appendix B.

-- Section 3.
-Effective July 1, 2017, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of two percent (2.0%).
-This increase is reflected in the Standard Pay Schedule in Appendix C. - Section 4.
-Effective July 1, 2018, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of two and one-half percent (2.50%).
-This increase is reflected in the Standard Pay Schedule in Appendix D. - Section 5.
-A permanent salaried employee whose salary exceeds the maximum of the employee's applicable pay scale group when the general pay increases outlined in Sections 2, 3, and 4 are effective shall receive the annual amount of the general pay increase in the form of a one-time cash payment rounded to the nearest dollar.
+Section 3.
+Effective July 1, 2025, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of two and one-quarter percent (2.25%).
+This increase is reflected in the Standard Pay Schedule in Appendix C.

+Section 4.
+Effective July 1, 2026, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of two percent (2.0%).
+This increase is reflected in the Standard Pay Schedule in Appendix D.

+Section 5.
+A permanent salaried employee whose salary exceeds the maximum of the employee's applicable pay scale group when the general pay increases outlined in Sections 1, 2, 3, and 4 are effective shall receive the annual amount of the general pay increase in the form of a one-time cash payment rounded to the nearest dollar.
 The cash payment shall be paid no later than the next payday after the general pay increase is reflected in the paychecks of the employees who are not above the maximum.